SiaFoundation/docs/renting/setting-up-renterd/macos.md

 ## Configure `renterd`

 Once you have `renterd` installed, you can now use the built in configuration wizard.
-Before doing this however, you will want to create a new folder which will contain all the runtime files used by `renterd`.
+Before doing this, however, you will want to create a new folder that will contain all the runtime files used by `renterd`.
 We will create this in `~/Library/Application Support/`.

 Use the following command to create this folder and run the configuration wizard.